 This poll was conducted between August 27-29, 2021 among a national sample of 500 International Travelers in the US and 500 International Travelers in Canada.
 The interviews were conducted online, and Morning Consult employed robust sampling and weighting strategies guided by Census measurements to ensure our final data is nationally representative according to gender, age, household income, educational attainment, race, ethnicity, and region.
 Results from the full survey have a margin of error of plus or minus 4 percentage points.

-A dedicated comparison research team in Wise compared Wise to 3 US bank accounts, as well as PayPal, Western Union, Xoom by PayPal, MoneyGram and...
+An independent research team compared Wise to three German bank accounts as well as PayPal, Revolut, Western Union and Xoom by PayPal.
+They found that we’re...